Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 #### Unit Test cases

-Tests separated into two group - mandatory and optional (only if supported by vendor sai) parts.
+Tests separated into two groups - mandatory and optional (only if supported by vendor sai) parts.

-- Manadatory:
+- Mandatory:

 1. ARS Profile Creation
     * Verify that ARS profiles are created successfully with valid parameters.